CHUI-KA-CHUN/-c-CyHoKiYu-/README.md

 ## 【Our Milestone】
 > - **02-OCT-2025 13:46(HKT)**:
 >
 > ©️《CÿHőKìYŭ》are officially open to the public.
-The first monthly CCS is held by CHUI-KA-CHUN
+The first monthly CMO is held by CHUI-KA-CHUN
 >
 > - **16-OCT-2025 13:00(HKT)**
 >